Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 Go: channels, understanding the goroutines deadlocks

-When working with channels there is a quite common error that occurs when you are not familiar with the concepts, the error is “fatal error: all goroutines are asleep - deadlock!”, translated means something like “fatal error: all goroutines are asleep - deadlocked”.
+When working with channels there is a quite common error that occurs when you are not familiar with the concepts, the error is “fatal error: all goroutines are asleep - deadlock!”.
 The first time I saw this error I was perplexed and, although I knew how to fix it, I didn’t understand why it happened, so in this post I explain why it happens as I would have liked to have read it at the time.

 Blocking operations